pleiades-s/drone_detector/README.md

 2. Second and easier option is to download anaconda and use its anaconda prompt to run the commands.
 To install anaconda check this url https://www.anaconda.com/download/

-3. You will also need to download and install below 3 packages, 2 libraries after you install either python or anaconda from the steps above
+3. You will also need to download and install below 3 packages, 2 libraries after you install either python or anaconda from the steps above.
    - pytorch
    - librosa
    - numpy